QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/observable.md

 ## Example on Java

-In Java < 9, when Observable/Observer where not deprecated.
+In Java < 9, when Observable and Observer were not deprecated.

 ```java
 import java.util.Observable;